ExplorerAditya/Little-Lemon-Restaurant/README.md

 #  About Little-Lemon-Restaurant
 Little Lemon is a fictional Mediterranean restaurant used as a real-world business case in Coursera’s Meta developer courses.
 The project involves creating an online system where customers can book tables, view the menu, and interact with the restaurant through a responsive web interface.

-Here's a simple example of a README file for the "Little Lemon Restaurant" project.
-You can adjust it as per the specific details of the project.

 ---